 The building was first established in the early 1750s as an inn and tavern.

-It became a popular Tea Room in 1953, and the’ve been serving customers in one form or another since then.
+It became a popular Tea Room in 1953, and the restaurant has been serving customers in one form or another since then.

 It’s also one of the most haunted restaurants in Savannah.